 Red Storm Rising: The captain of the merchant vessel Julius Fucik, which is used by the Soviets to sneak troops into Iceland, valiantly stays at his post to guide the ship into harbor even as he bleeds to death from wounds sustained from 20mm cannon rounds, refusing all but the barest minimum of medical attention until his task is finished.

-Many characters in A Song of Ice and Fire fit this trope, especially Balon Greyjoy, Catelyn Stark, Daenerys, and Lord Varys.
+Many characters in A Song of Ice and Fire fit this trope, especially Balon Greyjoy, Catelyn Stark, Daenerys, Varys, and Oberyn Martell.
 It is deconstructed in the form of Brienne of Tarth, who would love to give up her quest, return her Cool Sword, and go home to her family... but won't, because she gave her word.
 By the fourth book she's got some fairly major psychological trauma and her determinator characteristics may have led to her death.

-Stannis Baratheon, a man unloved by even his own brothers and the smallest army in the War of Five Kings, is by far the most determined with not even murdering his own blood or devastating defeat being enough to cool his ambition of becoming the King of Westeros, because the throne is his by right.
+Stannis Baratheon, a man unloved by even his own brothers and the smallest army in the War of Five Kings, is by far the most determined with not even murdering his own blood (though Stannis doesn't enjoy this) or devastating defeat being enough to cool his ambition of becoming the King of Westeros, because the throne is his by right.
 He is also the only one of the original five kings to still be alive as of book five.

-Let's look at his very impressive track record for the War: Rallies the smallest army, held up mostly by sellswords and sellsails, and prepares to fight the largest army in Westeros, led by his younger, more charismatic brother, and defeating it with one death.
-He leads his armies, made up of Dragonstone, sellswords and the Stormlands, and attacks the capital of the continent, almost takes it, until a deus ex machina by Tywin Lannister defeats him.
-Undeterred, he decides to take his recently thrashed army up north, WAY up north and beat down the Wildlings, and prepares to earn the support of the North by taking down the Boltons.
+Let's look at Stannis's track record for the War: Rallies the smallest army, held up mostly by mercenaries, and prepares to fight the largest army in Westeros, led by Renly, his younger and more charismatic brother, and defeating it with just one death.
+Afterwards, most of Renly's forces swear allegiance to him, and Stannis's army becomes large enough to attack the capital of Westeros.
+He nearly takes it, until a deus ex machina by Tywin Lannister and Mace Tyrell defeats him.
+Undeterred, he decides to take his recently-thrashed army up north, WAY up north and beat down the Wildlings, and prepares to earn the support of the North by taking down the Boltons, who betrayed the North's beloved former rulers, the Starks.
 So, he marches his army, through a freaking blizzard, to Winterfell, to take them down once and for all.

 Keladry of Mindelan is not called "The Protector of the Small" by a handful of deities for nothing.
 If she has breath in her body, she will protect her people- no matter if that means risking having to re-do her long and grueling page years to save her maid, or going after a group of kidnapped children( and their 150 well armed kidnappers) with less than 20 men, some birds, a cat and a few dogs.
 If someone is under her protection, Kel is not going to stand around and wait for a miracle, she's gonna be that miracle or die trying, and no one's gonna talk her out of it.
 Her Establishing Character Moment has her as a ten-year-old girl attacking a pack of boys trying to drown some kittens, then when a giant spider monster shows up to eat the kittens, she tries to kill it with rocks.